-East Niagara, or the fort, is immediately opposite to the town of Newark, or West Niagara.
+East Niagara, or the fort, is much out

+of repair, and West Niagara, or the town of Newark, lays immediately opposite to the fort.
 See Newark.

-Niagara, Little, or fort Schlasser, above the Great Falls, on the east side of Niagara river, opposite to the mouth of the river Welland.
+Niagara, Little, or fort Flusher, above the Great Falls, on the east side of Niagara river, opposite to the mouth of the river Welland.